Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Method

 \subsection{Semiparametric Causal Treatment Contrast Model}

-Consider a stepped wedge design (cohort or repeated cross-sectional) with $N$ clusters and $T$ measurement time points.
+Consider a stepped wedge design with $N$ clusters and $T$ measurement time points.
 Let $Y_{ijk}$ be the observation on individual $k$ ($k = 1,\ldots, n_{ij}$) at time $j$ ($j=1,\ldots, T$) in cluster $i$ ($i=1,\ldots, N$), and $X_{ij}$ be the binary indicator of whether the intervention is active in cluster $i$ at time $j$.
+Our framework covers both cohort and repeated cross-sectional designs.

 In a standard stepped wedge design with $S = T - 1$ sequences, the crossover time $R_i$ for cluster $i$ takes values from $\{2, \dots, S+1\}$, specifying the time point at which cluster $i$ transitions to the intervention.
 Once a cluster crosses over, it remains under the intervention for all subsequent time points.
+Clusters are usually not randomized independently according to a Bernoulli distribution; instead, they are allocated from a permutation distribution of possible assignments with a fixed number of clusters initiating the intervention at each time.
+Such an assignment induces dependence across clusters \citep{hughes2020robust}.

 The crossover time $R_i$ and the intervention sequence $\bar{X}_{iT} = (X_{i1}, \dots, X_{iT})$ are deterministically related.
 Specifically, if $R_i = r$, then $X_{ij} = 0$ for all $j < r$ and $X_{ij} = 1$ for all $j \geq r$.
 Thus knowing the crossover time $R_i$ fully determines the treatment sequence $\bar{X}_{iT}$, and vice versa.